-This sheet contains % energy reduction, kWh reduction, and associated \$ and CO2 (carbon) savings for supply fans and chillers; all other results can be found in Step 5 Main Results.
+This sheet contains % energy reduction, kWh reduction, and associated \$ and carbon (CO2) savings for supply fans and chillers.
+Simple payback periods are also provided based on entered implementation costs.
+All other results can be found in Step 5 Main Results.